hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway.html.markdown

     `UltraPerformance` sku.
 If `false`, an active-standby gateway will be created.
     Defaults to `false`.

-* `enable_private_ip_address` - (Optional) Whether private IP needs to be enabled on this gateway for connections or not.
+* `private_ip_address_enabled` - (Optional) Should private IP be enabled on this gateway for connections?
 Changing this forces a new resource to be created.

 * `default_local_network_gateway_id` -  (Optional) The ID of the local network gateway through which outbound Internet traffic from the virtual network in which the